 The following week, Graham shared a “coffee and milk” outing, as she and Isaac enjoyed their morning beverages at a Brooklyn café.

-The model was less glam more recently, when she showed us what breastfeeding looks like for her at home.
+The model was less glam after that, when she showed us what breastfeeding looks like for her at home.
 “Multitasking Sunday,” she wrote of a pic of herself in bed and on her phone as Isaac nursed.
 This is all such a natural extension of Graham’s willingness to bare all to her fans.

-On Tuesday, Graham reached a new milestone in breastfeeding, which she marked with a video on her Instagram Stories.
+Graham reached a new milestone in breastfeeding later in February, marking the occasion with a video on her Instagram Stories.